lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 ## 5. Compiling C++ DLLs/Libs

 Some features of OpenCutList depend on code implemented in C++.
 Shared DLLs/Libs need to be compiled for that purpose.
+All dependencies will be downloaded directly from GitHub.

 ### Mac